-Join Tim Grey for an in-depth discussion in this video Advanced options, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Advanced options, part of Learning HDR (2012).

 Some of the more significant fine-tuning adjustments for HDR images in Photomatix are found in the Advanced options.
 Over on the left panel, you'll notice there's a Show Advanced Options button.
 If you click that button, you'll expand the Advanced options.
 You can then scroll down as needed to view the various sliders that are available here.
 The first option is Micro-smoothing and this allows us to reduce contrast in very fine detail areas of the image.
 In other words, where the transition from a light to a dark area happens across a very small number of pixels.